+An Roinn Talmhaíochta, Bia agus Mara Department of Agriculture, Food and the Marine

 Bovine Tuberculosis

 Background

 Bovine Tuberculosis (TB) is a chronic, infectious disease of cattle caused by Mycobacterium bovis.
-It is OIE listed, and notifiable in Ireland.
+It is WOAH listed, and notifiable in Ireland.
 The bacterium can cause disease in other domestic or wild animals and also in humans.
 If left unchecked, it has the potential to cause substantial economic losses at farm level, as well as being of importance for trade reasons.
 The Irish TB Eradication Programme is highly integrated and addresses the risks relating to TB in Ireland, as informed by a comprehensive, long-standing engagement with risk-focused research.
-As a result the prevalence of the disease at both herd and animal level in Ireland is low and clinical cases are extremely rare.
+As a result, the prevalence of the disease at both herd and animal level in Ireland is low and clinical cases are extremely rare.
 However, the incidence of bTB has been trending upwards in recent years and the programme is adapting to address the emerging risks relating to bTB in Ireland.
 The eradication programme is implemented by DAFM in consultation with industry stakeholder engagement/involvement through the TB Forum.
 In January 2021 Minister McConalogue launched the Bovine TB Eradication Strategy 2021 - 2030.
-The Irish TB programme is approved annually, and is partfunded, by the European Commission.
+The Irish TB programme is approved annually, and is part-funded, by the European Commission.

-Further information on all aspects of the Irish TB eradication programme is available at www.bovinetb.ie .
+Further information on all aspects of the Irish TB eradication programme is available at www.bovinetb.ie.

 Legislative basis

 TB surveillance or TB testing is governed by Statutory Instrument 58 of 2015, which is derived from the Animal health and Welfare act of 2013.
-TB surveillance is also governed by Council Directive 64/432/EEC of 26 June 1964.
-From April 2021, TB control in Ireland will be governed by Regulation (EU) 2016/429 on transmissible animal diseases (the 'Animal Health Law').
+Since April 2021, TB control in Ireland is be governed by Regulation (EU) 2016/429 on transmissible animal diseases (the 'Animal Health Law') specifically TB surveillance is governed by Commission Delegated Regulation 2020/687.

 Active Surveillance Programme

 Annual herd testing

 All herds of bovine animals in Ireland have at least one herd test per year.
 All bovine animals present on the farm on the day of the herd test are tested, with the exception of calves aged under 6 weeks which were born on the farm.
 The test used is the single intradermal comparative tuberculin test (SICTT).
 Animals showing a positive reaction to the test are known as reactors.
 In the event that one or more reactors are disclosed on the herd test, the herd is restricted and the reactors are slaughtered.
 Following restriction, herds must typically have two clear herd tests, with intervals of sixty days between these tests, before they

-Last updated: 15th February 2021
+Last updated: 17th July 2024